Delivering acupuncture + traditional Chinese medicine to Gippsland.

 Anxiety and depression are often lumped together when talking about how we feel, but they are two distinct and different, serious mental health problems.
 In Australia, estimates show around 1 million people have depression, and around 2 million have anxiety.
 And that's just the adults.
 Our kids are suffering too - one in 35 kids aged between 4-17 years will experience a depressive episode, and one in seven anxiety... and the rates are rising.
 Suicide is the biggest killer of young Aussies, killing more kids than car accidents.

-In clinic, I am seeing a growing number of people seeking acupuncture treatment who may meet the clinical diagnostic criteria for anxiety and depression, but here's the funny thing - it's rarely the main reason they want acupuncture!
+In clinic, I am seeing a growing number of people seeking acupuncture treatment who may meet the clinical diagnostic criteria (or have a diagnosis) for anxiety and depression, but here's the funny thing - it's rarely the main reason they want acupuncture!

 This suggests to me that: